Lisa-Caton/travel-planner/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This was a tutorial ran by: https://blog.rapidapi.com/how-to-use-an-api-with-ruby/

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails 5.2.3

-* How to run the test suite
+* Instructions to run:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  1. go fetch (personal) API key from, Rapid API
+  2. run the command: RAPIDAPI_API_KEY='Personal_API_KEY_HERE' rails server
+     + (no quotation marks)
+  3. open on localhost:3000